paintparty/lasertag/README.md

 # Lasertag

-Lasertag is a library for categorizing types of values in Clojure, ClojureScript, and Babashka.
+Lasertag is a utility library for categorizing values in Clojure, ClojureScript, and Babashka.

 This library fell out of work on the colorizing pretty-printing engine used by [Fireworks](https://github.com/paintparty/fireworks) and [Bling](https://github.com/paintparty/bling).

 <br>